SysKitTeam/docs-point/docs/releases/enterprise/syskit-point-2026-2/point-2026-2-136-41-release-note.md

 See detailed step-by-step instructions on how to upgrade Syskit Point in the [upgrade article](../../../set-up-point-enterprise/deployment/upgrade-syskit-point.md).

 :::warning
 This is a critical hotfix release.
-We recommend upgrading as soon as possible if you have Site Analytics reports in use.
+We recommend upgrading to the latest version for all customers to avoid audit collection lag.
 :::

 ## Improvements & Bug Fixes

-* **Fixed a critical issue** in audit log processing caused by the same user appearing in audit logs with different username casing.
+* **Fixed a critical audit log issue** caused by the same user appearing with a different username casing in audit logs.
   * Processing would fail with the following error:
   ```
   "Violation of PRIMARY KEY constraint 'PK_SiteVisits'.
 Cannot insert duplicate key in object 'Analytics.SiteVisits'."
   ```
-  * This prevented site visits metrics from being saved in the database.
-Additionally, last login information was not updated for users.
+  * Due to the issue, audit collection starts lagging, meaning more audit logs are being produced than Syskit Point can process.
+The existing "audit collection lagging" message does not appear to end-users, making this issue even harder to discover.
-  * Site visitor aggregation now correctly deduplicates users regardless of how Microsoft audit logs represent their usernames.
-This ensures accurate visitor counts and stable report generation.
+  * The issue prevented site-visit metrics from being successfully saved to the database.
+Additionally, the last login information was not updated for users.

-* **Various improvements, including UX and UI fixes, have been implemented.**
+  * User deduplication in site visitor aggregation now works regardless of Microsoft audit log username variation.
+This ensures accurate counts and stable reports.